biostars/biostar-handbook/README.md

 This website is meant to solve issues regarding **the content** of the [Biostar Handbook][book].

-## Account problems?
+## Account related problems?

-**NOTE**: If you have a problem with your order, payment or account send an email to: `contact@biostarhandbook.com`
+If you have a problem with your order, payment or account send an email to:

+* `contact@biostarhandbook.com`

-## How do I report issues?
+## How do I report problems with the content?

 First we recommend that you check the existing reports:

 1. Consult the existing [open issue list][issues].
 2. Read up on the [solved and closed issues][closed] as well.

-Please [start a new issue][new] to report errors or provide feedback regarding the book.
+If none of the issues cover your problem then [open a new issue][new] to report errors or provide feedback regarding the book.

 To contribute content please fork this repository, add your change then open [a pull request][pull].